-Cuboid is a three dimensional structure having six rectangular faces.
+Cuboid is a three-dimensional structure having six rectangular faces.
 These six faces of cuboid exist as a pair of three parallel faces.
-When the area of the faces of cuboid is same we call this cuboid as a cube.
-Area of all the faces of a cube is same as they are all squares.
+When the area of the faces of a cuboid is same we call this cuboid as a cube.
+Area of all the faces of a cube is the same as they are all squares.
 Now, think of a scenario where we need to calculate the amount of sugar that can be accommodated in a cuboidal box.
-In other words we mean to calculate the capacity of this box.
+In other words, we mean to calculate the capacity of this box.
 The capacity of a cuboidal box is basically equal to the volume of cuboid involved.
-Thus, volume of a three dimensional shape in general is equal to the amount of space occupied by that shape.
-General formula for the calculation of volume of cuboid is given below.
+Thus, the volume of a three-dimensional shape, in general, is equal to the amount of space occupied by that shape.
+The general formula for the calculation of the volume of a cuboid is given below.

-Volume of cuboid: Volume of cuboid is given by product of it dimensions.
+Volume of cuboid: Volume of a cuboid is given by the product of its dimensions.

 Volume of cuboid of length ‘l’, breadth ‘b’, height ‘h’ = l×b×h

-Volume of cube: Cuboid in which length of each edges are equal is known as a cube.
+Volume of cube: Cuboid in which length of each edge is equal is known as a cube.
 Thus,

 Volume of a cube of side ‘a’ = a3

-Problems related to volume of cuboid, cube and cylinder:
+Problems related to the Volume of cuboid, cube, and cylinder:

 Questions: Calculate the length of edge of a cube shaped container of volume 216m3.